 Did you know that an estimated 30 to 40 million Americans live with the fear of going to the dentist?
 This condition, called dental anxiety, has been putting a lot of Americans’ oral health at risk.

 People with dental anxiety (or worse, dental phobia) place their oral health and overall wellbeing at risk by delaying and foregoing a visit to the dentist.
-While there are many things that a person can do to cope with the fear, there is just as much that a dentist can do to help ease the patients’ anxiety.
+There are many things that a person can do to cope with fear.
+However, there is just as much that a dentist can do to help ease the patients’ anxiety.

 7 Ways You Can Help Your Patients Deal with Dental Anxiety